Hotmoka/hotmoka/tutorial/Takamaka.md

    the `io.takamaka.code.lang.ExternallyOwnedAccount` class and many other classes that we will use for programming our smart contracts.
 They form the runtime of Takamaka;
-2. choose a pair of private and public keys and create an object of class `io.takamaka.code.lang.ExternallyOwnedAccount`, in the store of the node, controlled with those keys, that holds all money initially provided to the node.
+2. choose a pair of private and public keys and create, in the store of the node, an object of class `io.takamaka.code.lang.ExternallyOwnedAccount`, controlled with those keys, that holds all money initially provided to the node.
    This object is called *gamete* and can be used later to fund other accounts;
 3. create an object of class `io.takamaka.code.system.Manifest`, that is used to publish